Celomarcelo/car-blog/README.md

 - **Authorization**:
   - Only authenticated users can create, edit, or delete their posts.
   - Users cannot edit or delete posts or comments created by others.
-Unauthorized attempts redirect users to a "403 Forbidden" page.
   - Only admins or moderators can approve or reject posts and comments.

 ---